So you've found a property you would like to rent but what happens next?

 You will also be asked for proof of ‘Right to Rent' under immigration legislation.
-This will require you to provide us with originals copies of your passport or other evidence of your right to rent.
+This will require you to provide us with original copies of your passport or other evidence of your right to rent.
 A full list of documents that are acceptable can be found here

-Once all the referencing is completed, we will provide you with a tenancy agreement to sign.
+After the referencing is completed, we will provide you with a tenancy agreement to sign.
 Please read this carefully as this is a legally binding document.
 If there are any issues you want explained in more detail or changes to be negotiated with the landlord, you must do this before signing.

 When you are ready to sign your tenancy agreement you will need to pay your deposit.
-This is usually between one and two months' rent and will be registered with a government backed Tenant Deposit Scheme (TDS).
+This is usually between one and two months' rent, and will be registered with a government-backed Tenant Deposit Scheme (TDS).

-You will be provided with details of which Tenant Deposit Scheme you are registered with and their contact details.
+On receipt of your deposit, you will be provided with details of which Tenant Deposit Scheme you are registered with and their contact details.

-On moving in day, there are a few very important things to do that can help your tenancy run smoothly and prevent issues at the end of it.
+On moving in day, there are a few very important things to do that can help your tenancy run smoothly and prevent any issues at the end of it.

-If there is something missing or damaged, it is important that this is noted on the inventory and it is advisable that you take a photograph of any damage for your records and ensure that whoever is checking you in signs the inclusion.
+If there is something missing or damaged, it is important that this is noted on the inventory, and it is advisable that you take a photograph of any damage for your records and ensure that whoever is checking you in signs the inclusion.